 4. Share live or limited-time content

 Content that is only available at a specific time or for a specific amount of time creates a sense of urgency.
-FOMO — or Fear Of Missing Out — is a real thing: People don’t want to miss whatever it is that you’re sharing because they don’t want to feel like the only person who didn’t take part.
+FOMO — or Fear Of Missing Out — is a real phenomenon: People don’t want to miss whatever you’re sharing because they don’t want to feel like the only person who didn’t take part.

 There are a few different types of limited-time and live content that you can try as part of your social media marketing plan: